 A master’s in organizational leadership is usually offered as a Master of Business Administration (MBA) or Master of Science (MS) degree.
 MBA in organizational leadership programs cover a broad range of business topics, while MS in organizational leadership programs focus more on data analysis and other math-related topics.

-Furthermore, some programs allow you to focus your studies on a concentration such as healthcare management, nonprofit management, global business, or leadership coaching.
+Furthermore, some programs allow you to focus your studies on a concentration such as project management, healthcare management, nonprofit management, global business, or leadership coaching.
 These concentrations can help students learn more about leadership concepts, but it’s best if students first consider their future career plans before choosing a concentration.
 That way, they can better ensure their graduate education will help provide them with the precise knowledge and practice necessary to become a leader in their chosen field.

 Research schools and programs